vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization/ponto.rst

 #.
 Search your institution, make sure to select the right institution.
 By selecting the institution,
    you can verify that the third party provider is Ponto.
 #.
 Click on *Connect* and follow the steps.
 #.
-At some point, you will have to authorize the accounts you want to access in Odoo.
+At some point, you will have to authorize the accounts you want to access in Leansoft.
 Please select
    **all the accounts** you want to synchronize.
 Even the ones coming from other banking institutions.

    .. image:: ponto/ponto-select-accounts.png
       :align: center
-      :alt: Selection of the accounts you wish to synchronize with Odoo.
+      :alt: Selection of the accounts you wish to synchronize with Leansoft.

 #.
 Finish the flow.

 .. note::
-   You have to authorize all the accounts you want to access in Odoo, but Leansoft will filter the accounts based on the institution you selected in the second step.
+   You have to authorize all the accounts you want to access in Leansoft, but Leansoft will filter the accounts based on the institution you selected in the second step.

 Update your synchronization credentials